Last update: 2018-10-23

 Numerical analysis is the art of being able to

 Performing measurements, collecting, representing, transforming and presenting data is not analysis in mathematical sense (but it can however be analysis in statistical sense, confusing?).
 Most laymen, i.e. non-engineers and non-mathematicians, are not aware of the meaning of (mathematical) analysis.
 Analysis, in mathematical sense, deals with problem formulation and then modeling and solving the problem by use of limits and sequences.
-A biologist measuring the walk speed of caterpillars is not performing (mathematical) analysis, she is actually performing measurements and collecting sample data.
-The engineer studying and modeling the walk of a caterpillar is performing analysis.
+A biologist measuring the walk speed of caterpillars is not performing (mathematical) analysis, she is actually performing measurements and collection of sample data.
+The engineer studying and modeling the walk of a caterpillar is however performing analysis.
 Believe it or not, it is sometimes possible to complete mathematical analysis without any existence of sample data as input.
 (See here: Gedankenexperiment).
 The main difference between numerical analysis and mathematical analysis is that in numerical analysis one usually deals with even further simplified and approximated models fit for use in computers, see (2).
 So, if you as recruiter listen to me, I may use the word analysis when you should interpret it as modeling.
-To me, the mathematical analysis is fun part of a job while performing measurements is the boring part.
+To me, the mathematical analysis is fun part of a job while performing measurements is the boring part, however they need to be interchanged as tasks so that my brain does not feel worn out.
 So, to speak, within analysis we have white collar and blue collar tasks.

-Even still during the '90s, economist laughed at engineers claiming they can do jobs in finance better.
+Even still during the '90s, economist laughed at engineers that were claiming they can do jobs in finance better than economists.
 Some researchers had figured out how to price European call options during 1973, they were Fisher Black, Myron Scholes and Robert Merton.
 The mathematics behind the work of the researchers is rigorous and cannot be taught to people without high skills in mathematics.
 In the very beginning, professors from Royal Institute of Technology (KTH, Sweden) earned fortunes from the time existing mispricing.
-Pricing financial contracts and their hedging has been and still is the rocket science of finance.
+Pricing financial contracts and their hedging has been and still is rocket science of finance.
 The underlying mathematics is difficult enough to require engineers and mathematicians to have a Ph.
 D. degree to fully understand the mechanics behind pricing and hedging assets.
 Even today, we lack computer resources to perform advanced computations in finance.
-I have great interest in risk analysis and quantitative finance since they involve methods of simulation and solving equations just as used in aerospace engineering.
-A few of these mathematical methods are Monte Carlo simulations and use of finite differences or finite elements.
+I have great interest in risk analysis and quantitative finance since they involve methods of simulation and involve solving equations.
+A few of these mathematical methods are Monte Carlo simulations or the use of finite differences or finite elements.

 Machine Learning is when computers can learn by themselves without help from humen, well, there may be some guidance from humen.
+I got some opinions when it comes to technology to the public.
 Is technology really going forward in full phase?
-Evidently, first there are decades of silence for known technology, then the technology gets hyped and basic methods are sold at high price.
-When technology gets hyped, it may appear as new, which it is not always the case.
-My impression is that it is the big corporations that move decades old technology forward to public access.
-The big corporations may not have the best technology but they do know how to dominate the market besides it is mostly them who have funds and willingness to move technology forward.
+My answer is 'mostly no'.
+Evidently, first there are decades of silence for some known technology, then the technology gets hyped and basic methods are sold at high price.
+When a technology gets hyped, it may appear as new, which is not usually the case.
+My impression is that it is the big corporations that move decades of old technology forward for public access.
+The big corporations may not have the best technology but they do know how to dominate the market and they know how to fund to move some technology forward.

 From where does Machine Learning stem from?
 Very few know that AI and Machine Learning has its stem from military research on subversion, brainwashing and mind control.
 The Canadian psychologist Donald Hebb, father of neuropsychology and neural networks, presented already in 1949 Hebbian learning (long before the existence of computers!) and has according to authors of the book Sensory Deprivation: A Symposium Held at Harvard Medical School (1961) written: